sk-bigdata3/Intensivecw/Gruop.md

 use test;
 ~~~

-b.Create 2 table in the test databases : authors and posts.
+b.Create 2 table in the test databases : authors and posts. (mysql)

 ~~~
 source /autors.sql